Kariuki79/alx-higher_level_programming/0x02-python-import_modules/README.md

 5. Everything can be imported

 A program that imports a variable 'a' from the file 'variable_load_5.py' and prints its value

+6. Build my own calculator!

+A program that imports all functions from a file  and handles basic operations